 Executing a two-party only secondary for a corporate stakeholder

 To configure a secondary transaction between two companies, firstly enable the online secondaries feature.
 See here for guidance on this.
-[Note that you will be looking to add the buyer and seller PoA (corporate)].

 Once this feature is enabled, go to the 'Online Secondaries' page -> 'Add Online Secondary' (green button) -> 'Add Two-Party Online Secondary'.